Stochastic arbitrage with market index options: Abstract

 \section{Abstract}

 Opportunities for stochastic arbitrage in an options market arise when it is possible to construct a portfolio of options which provides a positive option premium and which, when combined with a direct investment in the underlying asset, generates a payoff which stochastically dominates the payoff from the direct investment in the underlying asset.
-We provide linear and mixed integer-linear programs for computing the stochastic arbitrage opportunity providing the maximum option premium to an investor.
-We apply our programs to 18 years of data on monthly put and call options on the Standard \& Poors 500 index, confining attention to options with moderate moneyness, and using two specifications of the underlying asset return distribution, one symmetric and one skewed.
-The pricing of market index options with moderate moneyness appears to be broadly consistent with our skewed specification of market returns.
+We provide linear and mixed-integer linear programs for computing the stochastic arbitrage opportunity providing the maximum option premium to an investor.
+We apply our programs to 18 years of data on monthly put and call options on the Standard \& Poors 500 index, finding no evidence that stochastic arbitrage opportunities are systematically present.
+A skewed specification of the underlying market return distribution with a constant market risk premium and constant multiplicative variance risk premium is broadly consistent with the pricing of market index options at moderate strikes.

 \end{@twocolumnfalse} ]